All my single ladies (now put your hands up!)

 You can probably sense my passionate dislike by now, but before I end off, and before a few of you come at me.
 Yes, 100% there have been many success stories, and I know a few of those success stories personally, and they’re amazing couples today, who are happy and who have been going strong for years.

-But, as much as other people might have found love, I just can’t go against everything I believe in and value in the hopes that after hours of swiping left, I’ll find Mr Right.
+But, as much as other people might have found love, I can’t go against everything I believe in and value hoping after hours of swiping left, I’ll find Mr Right.
 I was discussing this post with a friend, and she said this to me

 I have never related to something so much in my life and I’ll end off my post with this: